metablaster/WindowsFirewallRuleset/Modules/Ruleset.UserInfo/Help/en-US/ConvertFrom-SDDL.md

 ### -SDDL

-String array of one or more strings of SDDL syntax
+One or more strings of SDDL syntax

 ```yaml
 Type: System.String[]